Spring 2020 classes have resumed online.Please visit

 All students are encouraged to build a professional relationship with an academic advisor to promote your academic success.

 Academic advisors are available to meet with you throughout the year — not just at registration time.
-For many students, academic advising is done on a walk-in basis.

-contact us if you have any questions.
+Please contact us if you have any questions.

 Under Texas law (TEC Section 51.907), if you drop too many classes without having an acceptable reason,

 your GPA and financial aid could be affected.
 Be sure you understand how this law may affect you before you drop a class.The law applies to students who enroll in a Texas public institution of higher education (including a college in the DCCCD system) for the first time in fall 2007 or later.
-Under this law, you may not drop more than six classes without an acceptable reason during your entire undergraduate career without penalty.For more information, please see our
+Under this law, you may not drop more than six classes without an acceptable reason during your entire undergraduate career without penalty.For more information, please see

 Facts About Dropping Classes.
 Your academic advisor can also answer questions about this law and how it may affect you.